enrmarc/tms/README.md

     $ java tm.Simulator tm/input

-where `input` have the next format:
+where `input` has the next format:

     aaaa
     q1, a -> q2, b, R